aurorascharff/rsc-workshop/STEPS.md

 - Async and fetch data prisma or fetch api, data[0]
 - Anything you do here won't add to the bundle size
 - Limitations onclick button, we need client for interactivity or browser stuff
+- How do they work (ikogito console): SSR html, js-bundles for hydration, and rsc payload is the server component in seralizable form, generated in build or on server for dynamic data.
+Payload is used to create the client tree, and can be refreshed without destroying client state.
+If they pass props to client that have updated, client updates.
+Ikke workshoppens focus.

 ## Intro: What are client components?